 Candidates for dual authorization must complete the methods course and 6 units of student teaching in the second authorization.

-A grade of "D" or "F" in any of the core courses will result in the candidate being dropped from the program.
 The candidate's overall grade point average must continue to meet the program admission standard.
-A 3.0 grade point average with no grade below "C" in the core courses is required to advance to fieldwork (student teaching).
+A 3.0 grade point average in the core courses is required to advance to fieldwork (student teaching).

 Candidates in the ESIP program must identify and work closely with a site-based support team comprised of their site-support coach, principal, and other school and district support personnel throughout the program.

 The final phase of the ESCP and ESIP programs is advanced fieldwork (student teaching).
 Candidates are required to student teach for 4 days a week for the length of the semesters that they are enrolled in advanced field study courses.
 ESCP candidates student teach as a traditional student teacher under the direction of a master teacher.
 ESIP candidates use their own K-12 special education classroom setting in which they are the teacher of record as their advanced fieldwork placement.

 A separate application is required for advanced fieldwork (student teaching).
 Applications for advanced fieldwork must be submitted by the posted deadlines during the semester prior to which the candidate wishes to student teach.
 Application packets are distributed at program Fieldwork Information meetings, which are announced in program courses and posted on the program website.
 Upon notification of acceptance to advanced field study, candidates register for Advanced Field Study: EDSP 587 A & B or EDSP 588 A & B.